Find Affordable College Courses

 Fairfield, CT

 Fairfield University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree electrical engineering programs.
-Located in the suburb of Fairfield, Fairfield U is a private not-for-profit school with a moderately-sized student population.
+Located in the large suburb of Fairfield, Fairfield U is a private not-for-profit school with a moderately-sized student population.

 Women make up 33% of the EE majors at the school.